 > If the field contains double-quotes as part of the data, the internal quotation marks need to be doubled so they can be interpreted correctly.
 For instance, given the following data:

-In this case, simply enclosing text in quotation mark will not work:
+In this case, simply enclosing the text in quotation marks will not work:

 We can represent it in a CSV file as follows:

-External (") to escape internal comas and additional (") to escape internal double-quotes to get this:
+External double-quotes (") to escape internal comas and an additional double-quote (") before the actual double-quote in the text to get this:

-When importing file to Linnworks, in the mapping screen it is possible to select the appropriate escape character (if required) for the format of your import file from the options at the top of the column mapping screen.
+When importing a file to Linnworks, in the mapping screen you can select the appropriate escape character (if required) for the format of your import file.

 Linnworks allows 2 options: